"Be mindful of the coming of the dawn, for demons dance in the shadows."

 What the fuck just happened?

 He spent a fitful night dreaming disturbing things he thankfully couldn’t remember.
-But they filled his brain, making him nervous.
-In the morning, even the shower did not wake him up.
+But he startled awake again and again.
+In the morning, even the shower didn’t help with how tired he was.
 By time he left for work he had had at least a half a pot of coffee and he felt no better.
-He could still feel the old man’s touch on his cheek, like a permanent mark.
-He could still hear the sound of his voice as if something ancient called out to him.
+He could still feel the old man’s touch on his cheek, so cold and dry.
+The sound of the voice as he chanted and oh God, as he laughed, rattled around in his head like fingernails on chalkboard.
 It wouldn’t have been so bad, no worse than a night with a bit too much to drink.
-Except for the fact he hadn’t drank a drop and he knew that everything had changed.
+Except for the fact he hadn’t drunk a drop and he knew that everything had changed.

 Maybe he should call in sick.

 He made his way out to his car, pushing aside the hoard of what he now called his “decorative grass” on his way to his car.
 He glanced at it.
-The odd pods that had appeared a few days ago had bloomed into a white velvet-like flower at the top.
-Covering a good part of his front yard and reaching around the side, his neighbors commented they were “pretty” and “odd”.
+The odd pods that had appeared a week or so ago had bloomed into a white flowing feather at the top.
+Covering a good part of his front yard and reaching around the side, his neighbors commented they were pretty but strange.
 To the point one of them suggested calling a botanist or something to identify it.
 Honestly, he didn’t care that much.
 Mainly because two years ago, when he had first moved in, he had done everything he could to actually get rid of it.

 That was of course when he glanced at the traffic, already backed up on his street.
 Damn it.
 He had forgotten about the construction that had started this morning on the freeway.
 There was a major entrance to the interstate at the end of his boulevard, and this is what always resulted whenever there was an accident or lane closures for whatever reason.
 Today, they were starting a short-term project that would actually close both the entrance and exit for the remainder of the weekend.
-He had meant to get up early so he could get out before it started.
+He had intended to get up early so he could get out before it started.
 But he forgot.
 Now he was going to be late for work.
-He took out his cell to call to inform Greg, knowing full well his day was now shot to hell.
+He took out his cell to make sure Greg was informed, knowing full well his day was now shot to hell.
 Greg was never going to allow this as an excuse, and he was going to be paying for it the rest of the day.

 The group of kids was something to focus on since he was faced in that direction, not that he was staring at them or anything.
 He was used to seeing them since this was the same time he left every day.
 But he had never noticed the little girl before.
 Micah huffed.
 Stupid.
 She simply drew that half attention since she was standing apart, that’s all.
 However, her blond curls, pink dress and what appeared to be a heavy neon green backpack did make her stand out.
 Maybe she was new to the area.